 6. Don't hire an SEO consultant if they aren't focusing on your business goals

-If all they can talk about is getting you to rank for certain keywords but never discuss revenue and how you'll make a profit out of hiring them, maybe they aren't the right one for you.
+If all they can talk about is getting you to rank for specific keywords but never discuss revenue and how you'll make a profit out of hiring them, maybe they aren't the right one for you.

 7. Don't hire a consultant if they can't provide scenarios for ROI